 911 Call Taker

-You are the first “first responder” during an emergency.
-You will be the voice of the police department and will gather important information that will ensure that the police will arrive to the scene of the emergency as quickly as possible and that the officer will have intelligence on the situation they are responding to.
-You will play the vital role of reassuring citizens, gathering vital information and documenting that information as quickly and accurately as possible.
+As the first “first responder” during an emergency, 911 call takers are the voice of the police department.
+They gather important information to ensure that the police arrive to the scene of an emergency quickly and with critical intelligence about the situation they are responding to.
+911 Call Takers play the vital role of reassuring citizens, gathering vital information and documenting that information as promptly and accurately as possible.

-You will assign emergency calls to police officers in the field using Computer Aided Dispatch (CAD) and relay call information through direct radio communications to police officers.
-You will perform computer clearances and information searches for police officers and detectives using the National Crime Information System (NCIC) and Texas Crime Information System (TCIC).
-Police officers will rely on you to be their eyes and ears when responding to emergency calls.
+Police dispatchers assign emergency calls to police officers in the field using the Computer Aided Dispatch (CAD) system and relay call information through direct radio communications to responding units.
+They perform computer clearances and information searches using the National Crime Information System (NCIC) and Texas Crime Information System (TCIC).
+Police officers rely dispatchers to be their eyes and ears when responding to emergency calls.